Social Media Crisis Management 101 for Businesses

 Timeliness for Social Media Managers During a Crisis

 One of the most essential qualities to master within a crisis management plan is timeliness.
-No matter the type or severity of crises, someone; customers, news reporters, the world, will be demanding answers and statements.
+No matter the type or severity of the crisis, someone, customers, news reporters, and the world will be demanding answers and statements.
 While it is important to take the needed time to ensure communications are accurate and strategic, waiting too long to respond can increase feelings of mistrust or neglect amongst the public.

-Often during a crisis, the business is alerted first via customers through social media or other direct messaging, like an email.
-The social media, customer relations, or other frontline communicators should be punctual in seeing and responding to these messages, then forwarding the information on to the team.
+Often, during a crisis, the business is alerted first via customers through social media or other direct messaging, like an email.
+The social media, customer relations, or other frontline communicators should be punctual in seeing and responding to these messages and then forwarding the information to the team.

 If the crisis indeed is a company-wide one, rather than a routine customer complaint or something similar, it’s important to make a public statement.
 Releasing an initial public statement in 24 hours or less following a company crisis is ideal, while 48 hours is sometimes necessary if there are certain legal stipulations or details that must be confirmed prior to release.

-As more information comes to light, and company decisions are being made in regards to managing the crisis, additional communications should be shared as quickly as reasonably possible with the public.
+As more information comes to light and company decisions are being made in regard to managing the crisis, additional communications should be shared as quickly as reasonably possible with the public.

 Making timeliness a priority during the entire crisis management process is critical to maintaining the brand’s strength and transparency.